Book Anatomy Terminology

 A binding whereby a wire or plastic is spiraled through holes punched along the binding side.

 A cover made out of the same paper stock as the internal sheets.

-Where you have a hard cover book without endsheets, the endsheets are the same material as the interior, and usually works best with matt coated interior paper rather than glossy coated paper for better gluing.
+Where you have a hard cover book without endsheets, the endsheets are the same material as the interior.
+This usually works best with matt coated interior paper rather than glossy coated paper for better gluing.

-Stitching where the wire staples pass through the pile of signatures or leaves gathered upon each other.
+Stitching where wire staples pass through the pile of signatures or leaves gathered upon each other.

 A three sided box that protects the book.
 Usually covered in the same material the hard cover is bound with.